hallambaker/Mathematical-Mesh/Outputs/Documents/Generated/DareSchema.md

 <dt>Manifest: Binary (Optional)
 <dd>The data description that was signed.
 <dt>SignatureValue: Binary (Optional)
-<dd>The signature value as an Enhanced Data Sequence under the message Master Key.
+<dd>The signature value as an Enhanced Data Sequence under the envelope base seed.
 <dt>WitnessValue: Binary (Optional)
-<dd>The signature witness value used on an encrypted message to demonstrate that
+<dd>The signature witness value used on an encrypted envelope to demonstrate that
-the signature was authorized by a party with actual knowledge of the encryption key used to encrypt the message.
+the signature was authorized by a party with actual knowledge of the encryption key used to encrypt the envelope.
 </dl>
 ###Structure: X509Certificate